 What is zonal value?

 Zonal value refers to the assigned value on real estate properties intended for taxation purposes.
 This assignment is a principal function of the Bureau of Internal Revenue (BIR) in the Philippines, made possible by Republic Act No. 8424’s Section 6 (E) – also known as the Tax Reform Act of 1997.
-This Act authorized the commissioner of BIR to establish the zonal value schedule and help in realizing the meaning of the zonal value.
+This Act authorized the Commissioner of BIR to establish the zonal value schedule and help in realizing the meaning of the zonal value.

 Zonal valuation is a predefined schedule of fair market values for various real estate sectors adopted by the Internal Revenue Service.
 As per Republic Act No. 10963, also recognized as the TRAIN Law or Tax Reform for Acceleration and Inclusion, the Commissioner of BIR has the jurisdiction to partition the Philippines into distinctive zones or territories.
 The purpose of this partition is to calculate the fair market value in each region, thereby determining the zonal value of land in the Philippines.
 Moreover, these values undergo review every three years, maintaining accurate BIR land value assignments.